ivanz/ivanz.github.io/_posts/2016-05-17-farewell-project-json.md

 * They is an effort to dramatically simplify and trim the structure of the `.csproj` - e.g. remove the requirement to have a list of files.
 GitHub issue here: [https://github.com/dotnet/roslyn-project-system/issues/40](https://github.com/dotnet/roslyn-project-system/issues/40)
 * There is a new revamped project system coming which will enable a lot of scenarios without the need for Visual Studio: [https://github.com/dotnet/roslyn-project-system/]
 (https://github.com/dotnet/roslyn-project-system/)
-* The goal is that even with the MSBuild set-up working with builds and project should be as seamless in Visual Studio IDE as well as outside of it.
+* The goal is that even with the MSBuild set-up working with builds and project will be as seamless in Visual Studio IDE as outside of it.

 ## Announcement video